Long-Term Disability Insurance Lawyers Serving South Carolina Residents

 - Acute leukemia

 The Impact of ERISA on LTD Insurance

 The Employee Retirement Income Security Act (ERISA) regulates long-term disability plans and protects policyholders’ rights.
 ERISA law applies to all insurance policies provided to workers by their employers.
 Upon request, the insurance company must provide information, such as coverage details, filing deadlines, qualifying disabilities, and other policy documents.

 ERISA long-term disability insurance replaces a percentage of a disabled individual’s wages while they’re unable to work.
 Most policies allow between 50% and 80% of pre-disability average monthly wages.
 It’s vital that you review your policy to determine your eligibility.
 Every policy has a list of provisions and exclusions that state who can collect benefits and who’s prohibited.
-Your South Carolina long-term disability insurance lawyer has experience reading through coverage information.
-We’ll help you determine whether you qualify through your employer’s insurance.
+Your long-term disability insurance lawyer has experience reading through coverage information.
+We’ll help you determine whether you qualify through your employer’s insurance in South Carolina.